top of page

 4

-We start on the outside of the house and inspect the roof for any signs of missing shingles, old age or areas vulnerable to leakage.
-Then we work around the home and inspect the foundation, grading, windows, walls, chimney, gutters, electrical, decks and air conditioner.
+Using the drone inspect the roof for any signs of missing shingles, old age or areas vulnerable to leakage.

 A typical detached house will have some type of furnace.
 Whether it’s a high efficiency gas furnace, propane furnace or boiler, we inspect them all.
 A furnace can last anywhere between 18 to 25 years and sometimes even longer depending on the maintenance and care it receives.